Part of a series on Anime / Manga. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Death Note (デスノート or Desu Nōto?) is a manga created by writer Tsugumi Ohba and manga artist Takeshi Obata.
+Death Note (Japanese: デスノート) is a manga and anime series created by writer Tsugumi Ohba and artist Takeshi Obata.
 It follows Light Yagami, a high school student who discovers the Death Note, a supernatural notebook that grants its user the ability to kill anyone whose name and face they know.
-It was later turned into an anime series composed of 37 episodes.

 Death Note was first serialized in 108 chapters in the Japanese manga magazine Weekly Shōnen Jump from December 2003 to May 2006.
 The series was also published in tankōbon format in Japan starting in May 2004 and ending in October 2006 with a total of twelve volumes.